Notes on the Geography of Argentina: San Antonio de Areco

 Tired of concrete?
 Want to see the pampa and a couple of small towns?

 Such an ordinary picture, yet so expressive.
-We're only an hour's drive west of Pilar and the edge of metro Buenos Aires.
+We're only an hour's drive west of Pilar, at the edge of metro Buenos Aires.

 We're on an abandoned line of the Argentine Central.
 This was never the main line to Rosario; instead it was a branch parallel to and south of it.